This is not a list of my "top ten,"

 "Praying and sinning will never live together in the same heart.
 Prayer will consume sin, or sin will choke prayer."
 J.C.Ryle in Practical Religion

 Ready for the parallel?
 Life doesn’t come out as smoothly as some knitting projects do.
 Progress slows as we return for missed stitches and untangle knots.
-So there are times of running and other times it is all we can do to crawl on—but John Bunyan puts it best himself as he wrote centuries ago:
+So there are times of running and other times it is all we can do to crawl on—but John Bunyan puts it best himself in The Pilgrim’s Progress as he wrote centuries ago:

 “I looked then after Christian, to see him go up the hill, where I perceived he fell from running to going, and from going to clambering upon his hands and his knees, because of the steepness of the place...”